lilHermit/cakephp-plugins-bootstrap4/docs/source/helpers/form.rst

 By default the plugin automatically parses the html5 date format of `2014-12-31T23:59` as well as standard CakePHP datetime.
 You can to disable this by adding the following to your app config array::

     return [

             // ... other config

             'lilHermit-plugin-bootstrap4' => [
                  'disable-html5-datetime-type' => true
             ]
         ];

 .. note::

-    This Type parsing is backwards compatible so it is likely you will need to disable
+    This Type parsing is backwards compatible so it is unlikely you will need to disable

 Custom Form Controls
 ====================